-Note: HGA unit will only respond to network run command if the network run command enable is enabled via the HGA unit's HMI setup screen.
-See setup screen documentation in Section 7 for information on how to enable the network run command.
-The network run command enable can only be enabled via the HMI on the HGA unit.
+Note: HGA unit will only respond to network run command if the network run command enabled is enabled via the HGA unit's HMI setup screen.
+For information on how to enable the network run command.
+The network run command enable can only be enabled via the HMI on the HGA unit

-12.0 Appendix C: ModbusRTU Master
+13.0 Appendix D: ModbusRTU Master